What is Platelet-Rich Plasma or PRP?

 Full neck PRP is $400.00

-PRP injections have emerged as a highly effective treatment for challenging wounds, demonstrating remarkable results by significantly accelerating the recovery process.
+PRP injections have emerged as a highly effective treatment for challenging wounds, demonstrating remarkable results by significantly accelerating recovery.

 Treatment: $600 for 3 appointments performed once a week from initial visit.